polca/premise/docs/transform.rst

 are scaled up or down by the *scaling factor* to effectively reflect a change in fuel input per kWh produced.

-The origin of this *scaling factor* is explained here.
+The origin of this *scaling factor* is explained in XXX.

 To calculate the old and new efficiency of the dataset, it is necessary to know the net calorific content of the fuel.
 The table below shows the Lower Heating Value